agj/portfolio/source/data/works/campodecolor/default.md

 ---

 Prototype for my undergraduate thesis project.
 An experimental videogame that offers the barest elements for making visual compositions, and attempts to evaluate their compositive parameters.

-Click on the animated picture to start.
-In the center, a canvas that can be filled with the circles to the right, by drag-and-dropping them.
-Below, a rough (and inaccurate, in this prototype) analysis of some compositive values: color temperature, symmetry, visual rhythm, and visual accent.
+In the center lies the canvas, which can be “painted” on by dragging onto it the shapes that float across the right side.
+Below, four compositive values are analysed: color temperature, symmetry, visual rhythm, and visual accent.
+In this incomplete prototype the analysis is not quite accurate, sadly.